What Powers a Data Center? Understanding the Power Systems

 As sustainability goals become more important, data centers are exploring hydrogen-based power as a clean alternative to diesel.
 Electrolysis systems produce hydrogen, which can then power fuel cells to generate electricity with minimal emissions.
 However, integrating these systems requires careful balancing of energy flow, storage, and safety measures.

-GT-SUITE enables engineers to model both electrolysis and fuel cell systems within the overall powertrain.
+GT-SUITE enables engineers to model both electrolysis and fuel cell systems within the overall power system.
 They can study hydrogen production rates, fuel cell efficiency, and interactions with existing electrical systems, helping design reliable hybrid setups for future-ready data centers.

-By integrating all these systems into one simulation model, engineers can create a digital twin of the data center powertrain.
+By integrating all these systems into one simulation model, engineers can create a digital twin of the data center power system.
 This virtual environment mirrors real operations, allowing teams to test different what-if scenarios, optimize control strategies, and predict performance over time.

 With GT-Play, results can be visualized interactively, helping engineering and operations teams collaborate better and make faster decisions.
 This approach leads to higher uptime, improved energy efficiency, and lower operational risk.